Prostitution in Cuba

 Prostitution in Cuba is not officially illegal; however, there is legislation against pimps, sexual exploitation of minors, and pornography.
 Sex tourism has existed in the country, both before and after the 1959 Cuban Revolution.
 Many Cubans do not consider the practice immoral.
-In Cuban slang, female prostitutes are called Jineteras, and gay male prostitutes are called Jineteros or Pingueros.
-The terms literally mean "jockey" or "rider", and colloquially "sexual jockey", and connotes sexual control during intercourse.
+In Cuban slang, female prostitutes are called jineteras, and gay male prostitutes are called jineteros or pingueros.
+The terms literally mean "jockey" or "rider", and colloquially "sexual jockey", and connote sexual control during intercourse.
 The terms also have the broader meaning of "hustler", and are related to jineterismo, a range of illegal or semi-legal economic activities related to tourism in Cuba.
 Stereotypically a jinetera is represented as a working-class Afro-Cuban woman.
 Black and mixed-race prostitutes are generally preferred by foreign tourists seeking to buy sex on the island.
-UNAIDS estimate there are 89,000 prostitutes in the country.
+UNAIDS estimates there are 89,000 prostitutes in the country.

 Sex trafficking is a problem in the country.

 History

 Colonial Cuba

 The country, and Havana in particular, has often been associated with prostitution in foreign eyes.
 From the late sixteenth century onwards, Havana was a port of call for transatlantic sailing ships, and developed an economy serving the needs of sailors and passengers.
 During times of economic slump in Caribbean sugar plantations, slave owners would place slave women on the urban market as prostitutes, or send out female slaves as prostitutes for ships' crews.
-Havana's rapidly-expanding urban population in the mid-nineteenth century, a result of the booming tobacco industry, led to colonial officials re-locating prostitutes to the margins of the city.
+Havana's rapidly expanding urban population in the mid-nineteenth century, a result of the booming tobacco industry, led to colonial officials relocating prostitutes to the margins of the city.
 Under Spanish law slaves had the right to buy their own freedom, and some of the slaves working in Havana households used prostitution as a way of raising money for this purpose.
 The abolition of slavery in 1886, and Cuba's three liberation wars against Spain, resulted in the migration of significant numbers of Afro-Cuban workers to Havana in search of housing and employment.
 A public debate followed concerning the relationship between the changes in the city's demographics and the levels of prostitution in the city.
 Havana's prostitutes used pseudonyms to protect their identity, and advertise their personal characteristics or skills.
 Attempts to regulate prostitution in the late nineteenth century arose as a result of concerns about syphilis among soldiers.
 After the Spanish–American War, there were attempts to set up "zonas de tolerancia", effectively red-light districts for commercial sex.
 At this time there were around 200 registered brothels in Havana.
 Cultural and literary sources attest to the existence of male prostitutes during this period.
 However, they were not officially classified as prostitutes, but instead treated as criminals guilty of the crime of sodomy.

+In Havana, Cuba during the late 19th century, a group of sex workers who called them Las Horizontales produced a newspaper La Cebolla.